sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 [Open the Vote Application](http://vote-app-%project_namespace%.%cluster_subdomain%/)

 ---
+That's the end of this lab.

 In this lab you have launched a database for testing purposes and connected the application to it.

 In the next lab you will configure the cloud based database.